-Spiro was seated at the kitchen table, upon which had been mounted various bits of sinister looking hardware which probably weighed more than he did.
-A CRT, a beige rectangular box, and a heavy, mechanical keyboard, all in metal casing.
+Spiro was seated at the kitchen table, upon which had been mounted various bits of sinister looking hardware, most of which probably weighed more than he did.
+A CRT, a beige rectangular box, and a heavy, mechanical keyboard, each resplendant in its own metal casing.
 The woman had called it a computer.
-Spiro was incredulous.
-The power requirements alone would have dwarfed that of his RF gear.
-Its shielding seemed dubious.
+Spiro remained incredulous.
+The power requirements alone would have dwarfed that of his RF rig, which was already ridiculous.
+And its shielding seemed dubious.
 What was he supposed to do with this thing?